 It seems the idiom, two heads are better than one really is true - different people tackle problems in different ways.
 The more approaches to problem solving means greater innovation and competitive advantage.
 A common approach is to build recruitment processes that are “blind”.
-Where applicant data has been de-identified to eliminate unconscious biases such as age, gender or where they are from.
-But even if we can remove biases from the CV reviewing process, many are suggesting the CV needs a complete overhaul - unsurprising when Leadership IQ notes nearly half of all hires fail within 18 months.
+Blind recruitment involves removing some applicant data, or de-identifying it to eliminate unconscious biases such as age, gender or where they are from.
+But even if we can remove biases from the CV reviewing process, many are suggesting the resume needs a complete overhaul - unsurprising when Leadership IQ notes nearly half of all hires fail within 18 months.

 At Weploy, we are building the CV 2.0 or a new type of Blind Resume so that our customers can be confident in every hire.
 Every Weployee in the pool goes through six stages of vetting, including face to face interviews, cognitive and psychometric testing.

 A profile can then be built for each Weployee, showing the hard skills Weploy has vetted them for, as well as a chart showing soft skills - which are the most important indicators of success in the New School of Recruitment.
 We then plot these soft skills as where they stand in relation to our pool of Weployees.
 It’s important to note that all Weployees are capable of any admin or business support roles they have been vetted for.
 These charts will give the hiring manager a little extra context into how to best communicate and manage the individual.

 Here’s an overview of the top soft skills we test for with a description of each.